Q: How many Calamity Days is Springboro Schools at now?

-A: Based on grade level; Half-Day Kindergarten (455 Hrs. - State minimum), 1st-6th Grade (910 Hrs. - State minimum), and 7th-12th Grade (1,001 Hrs. - State minimum), the amount of hours scheduled for instruction will differ, based on the State required minimum number of hours.
+A: Based on grade level (in a traditional school year); Half-Day Kindergarten (455 Hrs. - State minimum), 1st-6th Grade (910 Hrs. - State minimum), and 7th-12th Grade (1,001 Hrs. - State minimum), the amount of hours scheduled for instruction will differ, based on the State required minimum number of hours.
 Springboro Schools intentionally schedule over this required minimum amount, in order to avoid falling below the minimum hours of instruction, as required by the State.
 The number of hours of instruction during a school year is based on 180 days; Therefore, the required minimum per day for;

 Half-Day Kindergarten would be 2.5 hrs.
 (455/180 = 2.5).
 We set ours above this to account for weather related closures.